Browse Learn topics

 At a glance

-• Turn any closed sketch face into a solid prism
+• Turn any closed sketch region into a solid prism — pick the exact enclosed area you want

 • Join into existing body, cut away material, or keep as new body

-Extrude (E) is the workhorse of solid modeling: click one or more closed sketch faces and push them into 3D.
-Picked faces stack up in a removable list, so a plate and all its bosses can go up in a single feature.
-Set the depth, click OK, and the feature lands in the history where the distance, twist, and picked faces stay editable forever.
+Extrude (E) is the workhorse of solid modeling: click one or more closed sketch regions and push them into 3D.
+Picked regions stack up in a removable list, so a plate and all its bosses can go up in a single feature.
+Set the depth, click OK, and the feature lands in the history where the distance, twist, and picked regions stay editable forever.

 Setting the depth